kyb3r/pycord/README.md

 </div>

 ## About
 pycord is a discord api wrapper currently in development.
-Its being designed so its easy to use in an object oriented style.
-It has a commands system currently under development that makes it easy to write discord bots.
+Its easy to use, asynchronous and object oriented.
+It has a commands framework currently under development that makes it easy to write discord bots.

 ## Installation
 The library isn't done yet so its not registered on the pypi.
 However if you want to test it out, just clone this repository!